The Pathology Atlas - a discovery journey in cancer research

 Fellow sailors our journey has been fruitful.
 Altogether our data allows for the generation of personalized genome-scale metabolic models for cancer patients to identify key genes involved in tumor growth.

 Today the Pathology Atlas helps to discover unique therapies that treat an individual’s cancer based on the specific abnormalities of their tumor.
-In fact, once a candidate protein has been identified, scientists can gain a better understanding of the molecular basis of cancer growth, metastasis, drug resistance, and, before long, target cancer therapies (based on either small molecules or monoclonal antibodies) can be developed.
+In fact, once a candidate protein has been identified, scientists can gain a better understanding of the molecular basis of cancer growth, metastasis, and drug resistance, and, before long, target cancer therapies (based on either small molecules or monoclonal antibodies) can be developed.

 Stay tuned and follow our journey!